Esri/arcgis-gitops/aws/arcgis-enterprise-k8s/README.md

 Inputs:

-* delete_namespace - (Optional) Set to "true" to delete the kubernetes namespace.
+* delete_namespace - (Optional) Set to "true" to delete the Kubernetes namespace.

 Instructions: